Progressive supranuclear palsy: Rehabilitation

 Case reports of rehabilitation programs for patients with PSP generally include limb-coordination activities, tilt-board balancing, gait training, strength training with progressive resistive exercises, and isokinetic exercises and stretching of the neck muscles.
 While some case reports suggest that physiotherapy can offer improvements in balance and gait of patients with PSP, the results cannot be generalized across all PSP patients, as each case report followed only one or two patients.
-The observations made from these case studies can be useful, however, in helping to guide future research concerning the effectiveness of balance and gait training programs in the management of PSP.
+The observations made from these case studies can be useful however, in helping to guide future research concerning the effectiveness of balance and gait training programs in the management of PSP.

 Individuals with PSP are often referred to occupational therapists to help manage their condition and to help enhance their independence.
 This may include being taught to use mobility aids.
-Due to their tendency to fall backwards, the use of a walker, particularly one that can be weighted in the front, is recommended over a cane.
-The use of an appropriate mobility aid helps to decrease the individual’s risk of falls and makes them safer to ambulate independently in the community.
+Due to their tendency to fall backwards, the use of a walker, particularly one that can be weighted in the front, is recommended instead of a cane.
+The use of an appropriate mobility aid helps to decrease the individual's risk of falls and makes them safer to ambulate independently in the community.

 Due to their balance problems and irregular movements, individuals need to spend time learning how to safely transfer in their homes and in the community.
 This may include rising from and sitting in chairs safely.

 Due to the progressive nature of this disease, all individuals eventually lose their ability to walk and will need to progress to using a wheelchair.
 Severe dysphagia often follows, and at this point death is often a matter of months.

 Prognosis

 No effective treatment or cure has been found for PSP, although some of the symptoms can respond to nonspecific measures.
 The poor prognosis is predominantly attributed to the serious impact this condition has on the quality of life.
 The average age at symptoms onset is 63 and survival from onset averages seven years with a wide variance.
-Pneumonia is a frequent cause of death.
+Pneumonia is a frequent cause of death, often caused by accidental aspiration of food particles.

 History

 In 1877, Charcot described a 40-year-old woman who had rigid-akinetic parkinsonism, neck dystonia, dysarthria, and eye-movement problems.
-Chavany and others reported the clinical and pathologic features of a 50-year-old man with a rigid and akinetic form of parkinsonism with postural instability, neck dystonia, dysarthria, and staring gaze in 1951.
+In 1951, Chavany and others reported the clinical and pathologic features of a 50-year-old man with a rigid and akinetic form of parkinsonism with postural instability, neck dystonia, dysarthria, and staring gaze.
+In 1974, Albert and colleagues first described the unique frontal lobe cognitive changes of progressive supranuclear palsy—apathy, loss of spontaneity, slowing of thought processes, and loss of executive functions.

+Between 1877 and 1963, 22 well-documented case reports of PSP, although not described as a distinct disorder, had been identified in the literature of neurology.
 Progressive supranuclear palsy was first described as a distinct disorder by neurologists John Steele, John Richardson, and Jerzy Olszewski in 1963.
-They recognized the same clinical syndrome in 8 patients and described the autopsy findings in 6 of them in 1963.
+They recognized the same clinical syndrome in eight patients, and described the autopsy findings in six of them.

-Progressive supranuclear palsy was not a “new” disease in 1963, as 22 well-documented case reports had been identified in the neurologic literature between 1877 and 1963.
-The unique frontal lobe cognitive changes of progressive supranuclear palsy (apathy, loss of spontaneity, slowing of thought processes, and loss of executive functions) were first described by Albert and colleagues in 1974.